Know the ropes first.

 “People who practice different forms of BDSM usually have an agreement with their partners to help them communicate signs of pain that can be too much,” reinforces Hochberger.

-So, before engaging in EA, work out a system that works for both you and your partner, even if you are in physically compromising positions.
+So, before engaging in erotic asphyxiation, work out a system that works for both you and your partner, even if you are in physically compromising positions.
 Alternatives to safe words include hand gestures, eye movement (such as tightly blinking quickly three times in a row) or even pressing an alarm app on your phone.

 As with any sexual practice or kink, the most important factor is open, honest communication between you and your partner.
 And, as with trying anything new, get to know your limit, and stick to it.